6one2/StarbucksChallenge/docs/index.md

 I then segregated the customers demographics into these brackets and computed the conversion rate for each groups.
 I also computed the cumulative total spending for each category, to assess the importance of each sub-group in the analysis.
 Over the span of the 144 sub-groups the maximum `total_spending` was \$ 151,850.52 with a median `total_spending` of \$ 1,938.09.

-Looking first at the top-10 conversion rates ordered for the `bogo` offers (Table 1), we can see that the first 7 groups have perfect conversion in both `bogo` in `discount` but represent relatively small `total_spending` below the median spending.
+Looking first at the top-10 conversion rates ordered for the `bogo` offers (Table 1), we can see that the first 7 groups have perfect conversion in both `bogo` in `discount` but represent relatively small `total_spending`.

 <div style="text-align:center">
 <p style="text-align:center; font-style:italic">